Last Updated on August 5, 2021 by Dr M

 - Work out the timelines associated with each task or goal.
 In effect, these are your deadlines.

 - Manage your tasks with a tool like Trello to stay organised and on track.
 With Trello, it’s as simple as naming your board (e.g. my study plan), then set up three columns: to do; doing and done.
 You then add your cards to your to-do column, moving them across as you progress with each of your tasks.
 Go set up a free account NOW.
+Or, if you simply need to keep track of your tasks on the go, then use an app like Todoist that rewards you for keeping on top of your to-do list.

 I hope you agree these are straightforward steps to start your study plan.
 But, perhaps at the back of your mind, you’re still struggling with the difference between the amount of time you have, and the amount of time you need.
 Sound like you?
 There can be many reasons for this, some of it, out of your hands.
 Perhaps your company is focused on getting you past your probationary phase before exam registration comes up for discussion?